withastro/docs/src/pages/en/core-concepts/sharing-state.md

 </html>
 ```

-### Using nanostore "atoms"
+### Using "atoms"

 Let's start by opening our `CartFlyout` whenever `CartFlyoutToggle` is clicked.

 First, create a new JS  or TS file to contain our store.
-We'll use a [nanostore "atom"](https://github.com/nanostores/nanostores#atoms) for this:
+We'll use an ["atom"](https://github.com/nanostores/nanostores#atoms) for this:

 ```js
 // src/cartStore.js